Apalacios20/MLB-Vs-Covid/README.md

 ## Process:
 ### Extract:
-Library's used to extract our data were Pandas and Splinter.
+Libraries used to extract our data were Pandas and Splinter.

 ### Transform:
 -Pandas: Extract tables from sources and editeas seen in the scraping code.